 Should you ask your client what their budget is?

 Knowing your client’s budget early on is crucial to moving any project forward.
-Budget will determine whether or not your lead is a good fit financially, and determine the scope of the project.
+Budget will determine whether or not your lead is a good fit financially, determine the scope of the project, and help prevent scope creep.
 Asking for it up-front and will save you both the headache of unnecessary meetings, position you as a professional, and help you gain the trust of your client.

 Some prospects will be hesitant to discuss the numbers with you, so you need to explain that knowing what they have to spend will help you help them.

 For example, if you’re planning to buy a new car, chances are you have a budget in mind to work with.
 Explaining your budget to the salesperson will help them find you the right car for you faster than if you let them show you every car on the lot – 2001 Hondas to 2018 BMWs.
 Getting to the budget conversation early saves you time, and determines if you can afford what the dealership has to offer in your price range.

 Asking for your client’s budget is no different.
 It is critical to creating a strong proposal that meets your client’s needs.
 Having the conversation early in the sales process will make it easier and faster for you both to get down to business.

 How you ask your client budget questions is important.
 You don’t want to come off as money-hungry, but you also don’t want to come off as timid and too scared to ask.
 Your client should understand that you need to know the numbers in order to develop a proposal that solves their business challenges.

 To start the conversation, ask your client some open-ended sales questions.
 This will get them to open up about what they have in mind for the project, explain their pain-points, and encourage them to share more information that will help you customize the proposal.

 Explain why you need to know the budget – “What kind of budget could we expect to work with to complete this project?
 This will give us a better idea of what we can do to meet your needs, and help us determine the timeline we can complete it in.”